esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 10. devices
-List devices in a particular group, active group is used to add devices if `--group` or `-g` option is not given explicitly.
-Pagination used to limit the number of results, default is 20 results per page.
+List devices in a particular group; active group is used to add devices if `--group` or `-g` option is not given explicitly.
+Pagination used to limit the number of results; default is 20 results per page.
 ```sh
 $ espercli group devices [OPTIONS] [group-name]
 ```